shigeya/draft-suzuki-experimental-protocol-one/draft-suzuki-experimental-protocol-one.md

 #
 # Delete this comment when you are done.
 #
-title: "TODO - Your title"
+title: "I-D Template Experiment(1) - Experimental Protocol One"
-abbrev: "TODO - Abbreviation"
+abbrev: "EPO"
 docname: draft-suzuki-experimental-protocol-one-latest
 category: info